 There’s also the argument that the refillable mugs have value as a souvenir, but I can’t imagine that this is the souvenir many people would buy if given the choice.
-The mugs aren’t that cool.
+Walt Disney World has some seriously great merchandise, and these mugs simply aren’t that cool.

 Ethics is the area of philosophy concerning the moral concepts of right and wrong.
 I took a number of classes on ethics in college, and I can’t really say I view refillable mugs as an interesting area of ethics.
 The “ethical” debate surrounding refillable mugs is essentially whether it’s morally okay to bring back your refillable mugs from past trips to reuse on subsequent trips despite Disney’s stated policy that the mugs are valid for the length of your stay.